bgamari/ghc-wiki-import/phabricator.md

+To install PHP on Debian or Ubuntu, run `apt-get install php5-cli php5-curl`.

 Getting the source is very easy, just check out two git repositories next to each other, and put the binaries in your `$PATH`: